matiasagnolin/caravelo-test/QUESTIONS.md

 6. How would you deal with a feature/project where there is high uncertainty?

-7. Explain your ideal process to deliver a feature, from conception to release in production
+7. Explain your ideal process to deliver a feature, from conception, design, to build it and to release it in production.